HackSoftware/Django-Styleguide/README.md

 def some_service_name(*args, **kwargs):
     service(*args, **kwargs)
 ```
 This is a task, having the same name as a service, which holds the actual business logic.

+**Of course, we can have more complex cituations**, like a chain or chord of tasks, each of them doing different domain relateed logic.
+In that case, it's hard to isolate everything in a service, because we now have dependencies between the tasks.

+If that happens, we try to expose an interface to our domain & let the tasks work with that interface.

+One can argue that having an ORM object is an interface by itself, and that's true.
+Sometimes, you can just update your object from a task & that's OK.

+But there are times where you need to be strict and don't let tasks do database calls straight from the ORM, but rather, via an exposed interface for that.

+**More complex scenarios depend on their context.
+Make sure you are aware of the architecture & the decisions you are making.**

 ### Structure